-Marcela (She/Her/Ella) is an Honors College History and Classical Studies and Humanities major with a concentration in Religious Studies.
+Marcela (She/Her/Ella) is a senior Honors College History and Classical Studies and Humanities major with a concentration in Religious Studies and a minor in East Asian Studies.
 She is an international student from Mexico and is the fourth member of her family to be a student at UTSA.
-After graduation, she plans to pursue a graduate education in Egyptology.
-Outside of school, Marcela volunteers at the Witte Museum as a gallery attendant during the weekends.
+After graduation, she plans to pursue a graduate education in Chinese history.
 Her hobbies include violin playing, amateur stargazing, video editing, writing, reading non-fiction, and painting.
-She joined the Paisano in Fall 2021, became Assistant Multimedia Editor in Spring 2022, and became Multimedia Editor in Spring 2023.
+She is an avid follower of motorsports, especially Formula 1.
+She joined the Paisano in Fall 2021, became Assistant Multimedia Editor in Spring 2022, became Multimedia Editor in Spring 2023, and became Opinion Editor in Fall 2024.

 Gauri is a third-year Biology major.
 She has been living in San Antonio since 2016, after moving here from India.
 She plans on furthering her education in Biology and pursuing a career in the field.
 Apart from studying science, she enjoys writing, art, journaling and spending time with family.
 Her love for writing led her to the Paisano, where she enjoys being around like-minded people.